oracle/graal/docs/getting-started/graalvm-community/macos.md

    tar -xzf graalvm-ce-java<version>-darwin-amd64-<version>.tar.gz
   ```
   Alternatively, open the file in Finder.
-  > Note: If you are using macOS Catalina and later you may need to remove the quarantine attribute.
-See [Installation Notes](#installation-notes) below.
+  > Note: If you are using macOS Catalina and later you may need to remove the quarantine attribute:
+    ```shell
+    sudo xattr -r -d com.apple.quarantine /path/to/graalvm
+    ```

 3. Move the downloaded package to its proper location, the `/Library/Java/JavaVirtualMachines` directory.
 Since this is a system directory, `sudo` is required:
   ```shell